mcguinlu/baby-yoda/README.md

 This version was designed to work with a electromagnetic levitation display to give it a true-to-life feel.
-I used [this one](https://www.amazon.co.uk/gp/product/B07YKY6K8J/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1), but it will work with display with a flating magnet diameter of \<5.5cm.
+I used [this one](https://www.amazon.co.uk/gp/product/B07YKY6K8J/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1), but it will work with display where the diameter of the floating magnet is \<5.5cm.

 # Finished model